-After the information session, a physical exam will be scheduled for you.
-There is no cost to you.
+After the information session, a physical exam will be scheduled at no cost to you.
 This examination is to protect your health as well as that of your potential recipient.
 The physical generally takes place at the same location where the collection will occur, so you may be required to travel out of town.
 The physician at the collection center must medically clear you before you can donate.
-This evaluation will take 3 – 4 hours and is required to determine your eligibility and suitability to donate bone marrow or blood stem cells.
+This evaluation will take about two hours and is required to determine your eligibility and suitability to donate bone marrow or blood stem cells.
 If the bone marrow or stem cell collection is delayed, you may be required to do repeat blood work or complete another Health History Questionnaire.

 The physical exam includes:

 Once you receive your medical clearance, the donation can go forward.
 You will be asked to refrain from risky activities that may result in injury – someone else’s life now depends on your safety!